MicrosoftDocs/sql-docs/docs/reporting-services/pass-a-report-parameter-within-a-url.md

 You can pass report parameters to a SQL Server Reporting Services (SSRS) report server by including them in a report URL.
 All query parameters can have corresponding report parameters.
 You pass a query parameter to a report by passing the corresponding report parameter.
 For more information, see [Build a query in the Relational Query Designer &#40;Report Builder and SSRS&#41;](../reporting-services/report-data/build-a-query-in-the-relational-query-designer-report-builder-and-ssrs.md).

-## Basic parameter syntax considerations
+## Basic parameter syntax

-When you want to add parameters to a URL, consider the following guidance:

 - Report parameters are case-sensitive.
-- To pass parameters in a URL that contains special characters, be sure to:
+- For special characters:
   - Replace any space characters in the URL string with the characters `%20`.
   - Replace any space characters in the parameter portion of the URL with a plus character `+`.
   - Replace a semicolon in any portion of the string with the characters `%3A`.